michaeleisel/zld/README.md

 ### Stability

 `zld` is forked from the most recently open-sourced version of `ld`.
-It produces byte-for-byte equivalent binaries (besides a few optimizations which you can disable with `-Wl,-zld-reproducible`).
+Besides a few optimizations around hashing, it produces byte-for-byte the same executables as the open-source one (and you can see this by compiling the project with `-DREPRO`).
 It also passes `ld`'s own suite of unit tests.
-Although it's not ideal to mix compiler and linker versions (the forked `ld` is the one used in Xcode 10.2), this has been tested to work on Swift 5 projects, and there's no apparent reason why it shouldn't.
+Although it's not ideal to mix compiler and linker versions, and the open-source one is from Xcode 10.2, this has been tested to work on Swift 5 projects, and there's no apparent reason why it shouldn't.
 The linker, after all, is fairly language-agnostic. `zld` will be updated with more recent versions of the linker as Apple open-sources them.

 ### Installation